 Introduction

-This report documents the first release of the EGI Accounting Repository during EGI-Engage including the developments made during the first year of the EGI-Engage project.
+This report documents the first EGI-Engage release of the EGI Accounting Repository including the developments made during the first year of the project.
 The Accounting Repository runs using software from the APEL project.

 APEL is an accounting tool that collects accounting data from sites participating in the EGI and WLCG infrastructures as well as from sites belonging to other Grid organisations that are collaborating with EGI, including OSG, NorduGrid and INFN.